jorgebucaran/hyperapp/docs/mixins.md

 # Mixins

-Use [mixins](/docs/api.md#mixins) to extend your application state, actions and events in a modular fashion.
+Use [mixins](/docs/api.md#mixins) to extend your application state, actions and events modularly.

 ```jsx
 const Logger = () => ({